 - Learning Chinese may greatly assist you in career advancement as many opportunities in government, business, scientific, scholarly, and cultural exchanges will require facility with the Chinese language.

-It is worth noting that there are several Chinese dialects including Mandarin, Cantonese, Hunanese, Hakka, Gan and others.
-As a land of vast proportions and a long cultural history; many Chinese dialects are mutually unintelligible to one another.
-The Chinese curriculum at Austin Community College teaches the standardized form of spoken Chinese officially adopted by the People”s Republic of China, also known as Modern Standard Chinese and sometimes referred to as Standard Mandarin or Putonghua.
+It is worth noting that there are several Chinese language groups including Mandarin, Yue(Cantonese), Hakka, Gan, Min and others.
+As a land of vast proportions and a long cultural history; these Chinese languages are mutually unintelligible to one another.
+The Chinese curriculum at Austin Community College teaches the standardized form of spoken Chinese officially adopted by the People’s Republic of China, also known as Modern Standard Chinese and sometimes referred to as Standard Mandarin or Putonghua.
 Standard Mandarin is based upon the dialect of Beijing.

 The Chinese writing system is one of the oldest methods of writing known to man; some examples of ancient Chinese script date back to the 2nd millennium BC.
 Written Chinese uses a logographic system comprised of a series of characters that represent a word or phrase.
 Traditionally, Chinese characters are written in columns that are read from top to bottom, from right to left.
 These characters were originally based on ideograms; an ideogram is an image that pictorially conveys the meaning of word.
 Because of the use of representative symbols as a writing system, there are more than 50,000 characters in the Chinese language.

-The cumbersome scope of Chinese characters, however, in part accounted for high illiteracy rates in China.
-In the mid 20th century, the People”s Republic of China sought to combat illiteracy by introducing a simplified set of the most commonly used characters.
+In the mid 20th century, the People’s Republic of China sought to combat illiteracy by introducing a simplified set of the most commonly used characters.
+Simplified characters have since been introduced into the Chinese writing system accompanying the standard Traditional Chinese characters.
 The Chinese writing system in and of itself is not conceptually difficult, but it does involve a good deal of memorization.
 A working knowledge of roughly 3,000 characters would enable one to read about 99% of the characters used in Chinese newspapers and magazines.
 In order to read Chinese literature or technical writing, a breadth of about 6,000 characters is necessary.
 The Chinese curriculum at Austin Community College provides students with the option to focus on learning either Traditional Chinese characters or Simplified Chinese characters.

-Despite the fact that learning the Chinese writing system may appear daunting, there are aspects to the learning the spoken language that make it relatively easier to learn than many Indo-European languages: there are no subject/verb agreements, no plurals, no conjugations, no verb tenses, simple prepositions, simple conditional sentences, and a simple numbering system that applies to both date and time expressions.
+Despite the fact that learning the Chinese writing system may appear daunting, there are aspects to learning the language that make it relatively easier to learn than many Indo-European languages.
+Chinese grammatical rules are relatively easier to grasp and follow with proper instruction and guidance.
+There are no subject/verb agreements, no plurals, no conjugations, and no verb tenses.
+There are simple prepositions, simple conditional sentences, and a simple numbering system that applies to both date and time expressions.